WesR/Halcyon/README.md

 ## Halcyon *on and on*

 The goal of this project is to have an easy to install and use Matrix bot library similar to the Discord or Slack libs.
 Encryption must be transparent to the user.
-Check the roadmap in [notes.md](./notes.md)
+Check the roadmap in [notes.md](./notes.md) and see how the token works in [tokenFormat.md](./tokenFormat.md)

 ## Current features
 - [x] A nice command prompt to generate Halcyon tokens